jessefaler/SLS/Wiki.md

    - Select the registry where you want to add your server.
 The options are `minigames`, `archive`, or `adventure`.

 2. **Set Up Server Files**:
-   - Navigate to the corresponding folder within the `sns` config directory.
+   - Navigate to the corresponding folder within the `sls` config directory.
    - Create a new folder for your server inside this registry folder.
    - Place all your server files in this new folder and ensure that the server's JAR file is named `server.jar`.